JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

-# User information for your Fireflies Standard LED Controller v1 - User manual
+# Fireflies Standard LED Controller v1 - User manual

 Congratulations on your new Byers Built Fireflies LED Controller and light string!
-You can have simulated fireflies indoors or out whenever you want.
+You now can have simulated fireflies indoors or out whenever you want.
+I hope you enjoy using it as much as I enjoyed designing and building it.

 This page describe set up and use of your new Fireflies and controller.